-Most architects will charge clients on a per-hour basis, depending on how much time they put into a given project.
-While some will quote the full project this way, others will only charge hourly for a certain part of the design process before moving to a more permanent fee structure.
+Most architects will charge clients per hour, depending on how much time they put into a given project.
+While some will quote the entire project this way, others will only charge hourly for a specific part of the design process before moving to a more permanent fee structure.

-Of course, prices will vary depending on the scale of the project and your location, but expect to pay an hourly rate of around $60 if you're working with a junior architect.
-Working with a firm's principal?
-You could pay $125 or more per hour.
+Of course, prices will vary depending on the scale of the project and your location.
+In general, expect to pay an hourly rate of around $45 if you're working with a junior architect.
+Are you working with a firm's principal?
+You could pay an average of $125 to $150 per hour.

-The principal is the person who owns and operates the firm.
-You'll pay the highest for these services, coming in at around $125 to $175 per hour.
+- Principal: The principal is the person who owns and operates the firm.
+You'll pay the highest for these services, coming in at around $125 to $150 per hour.

-This position requires between six and eight years of experience.
-An Architect II will manage the daily oversight of a specific project.
-You'll pay around $80 for these services.
+- Junior Architect II: Being a Junior Architect II requires between six and eight years of experience.
+These professionals are responsible for the daily oversight of a specific project.
+You'll pay around $90 for these services.

-An Architect I has between three and five years of experience in the field.
-They will handle certain parts of a project, following directions given by others on the team.
+- Junior Architect I: A Junior Architect I has between three and five years of experience in the field.
+They'll handle certain parts of a project, following directions given by others on the team.
 This position has an hourly rate of around $65.

 Setting a cap on hourly rates